Mon - Sun: 24 hours.

 We are happy to review any evidence you have collected already or provide advice on how to secure evidence for a needlestick injury claim if you’re struggling to do so.
 Please call today for more information.

-Time Limit For Claiming Needlestick Compensation
+Time Limits For Claiming Needlestick Compensation

-If your claim is filed after the cutoff date, you could miss out on any compensation that might be due.
+If your claim is filed after the cut-off date, you could miss out on any compensation that might be due.
 Therefore, we’d suggest that you begin the claims process as soon as you can.
 Your solicitor will then have plenty of time to investigate, collect evidence and arrange for medical reports.

 If your child has suffered a needlestick injury, the 3-year time limit will not apply.
 Here, you can claim on your child’s behalf at any point before they turn 18 years of age.
 If you don’t, they’ll need to claim themselves before they are 21 years old.